ComplianceAsCode/content/docs/manual/developer/04_style_guide.md

 Rules sections must be in the following order, if they are present.

 * `documentation_complete`
-* `prodtype`
-    * Comma separated list
-    * No spaces between items
-    * Items must be in alphabetical order
-    * Required on all new rules
 * `title`
     * Must be one line
     * Must be in [Title case](https://en.wikipedia.org/wiki/Title_case)